fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 ---
 ## Cannot read any parameters / device family is `0`
 - Wrong bus type (BSB instead of LPB or vice versa).
-- If the red LED is not on (and ideally slightly flickering), there is a problem with the wiring between the adapter and the heating system.
+- If the red LED of the adapter is not on (and ideally slightly flickering), there is a problem with the wiring between the adapter and the heating system.
 The red LED will come one once the adapter is connected correctly, even if the BSB-LAN adapter isn't even connected to the microcontroller!

 ---
-## No data even thought the red LED is on
+## No data even though the adapter's red LED is on
 - Make sure the adapter is connected to CL+/CL- and not to the third (G+) pin: G+ will drive the LED, but it's not a data line.
 - With the adapter for the Olimex microcontrollers: Make sure that the BSB-LAN adapter board sits **exactly** in the center of the UEXT connector.
 It will still fit in, if it's shifted one pin left or right, but it won't work.
 - Make sure the RX/TX pins are set/detected correctly.